1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Apart from the main channel entitled General you can archive a channel at any time which prevents any new message and will no longer count it in the quota of your available channels.
 The operation has been feasible since Manager or directly on the kChat interface:

-- From the Web app kChat (online service) kchat.infomaniak.com), click on the channel in the left side menu.
+- From the kChat Web app (online service) kchat.infomaniak.com), click on the channel in the left side menu.

 - Then click on the chevron on the title of the channel at the top of the discussion.

-- Click on Archive channel:
+- Click Archive channel:

 If you create a channel and then you archive it you can join it when you want it simply by finding it with its name (2) in the search (1):